buildbot/buildbot/master/docs/developer/database.rst

       Each pair is represented by a dictionary with keys ``buliderid`` and ``masterid``.

     The buildslave information can be any JSON-able object.
-    See :bb:rtype:`buildslave` for more detail.
+    See :bb:rtype:`worker` for more detail.

     .. py:method:: findWorkerId(name=name)